 Dry bean lines are tested in these plots to see if their genes might be introduced into bean lines sold to Nebraska farmers to make their crops more resistant to diseases such as bacterial blight; increase their tolerance to heat and drought; or produce plants with an upright architecture, suitable for direct harvest by combine.
 Other, ever-important, traits are early maturation, yield, seed size and seed quality.

-Carlos Urrea, dry bean breeding specialist at the UNL Panhandle Research and Extension Center, oversees these plots.
+Carlos Urrea, dry bean breeding specialist at the University of Nebraska-Lincoln Panhandle Research and Extension Center, oversees these plots.
 Urrea regularly collaborates with plant breeders from the U.S. Department of Agriculture’s Agricultural Research Service (USDA-ARS), other universities, and international organizations such as the International Center for Tropical Agriculture (CIAT).

 On this day, Urrea and three USDA plant breeders from Washington, Michigan and Puerto Rico were inspecting the plots, looking for plants that showed promise.
 They looking for genetic material that can be introduced into ongoing breeding efforts at Nebraska and elsewhere.